Skip to main content

 function compute_degrees(colName, recordBatchReaders) {

-return AsyncIterable
+return AsyncIterable.as(recordBatchReaders)

 .pipe(RecordBatchStreamWriter.throughNode())